Feast Of St. Anthony

 Observing Saint Antonio in Ceuta, Spain

-This holiday is celebrated in both the Spanish autonomous city of Ceuta, as well as the coastal capital city of Portugal, Lisbon.
+This holiday is celebrated in both the Spanish autonomous city of Ceuta and the coastal capital city of Portugal, Lisbon.
 In both cities, this day is celebrated with special church services and a parade.

 During the parade, a statue of Saint Anthony is carried through the streets.
 In Ceuta, there is also a communal meal that is used to feed the poor.
 On social media, the hashtag #RomeriaDeSanAntonio can be used to spread the word about this holiday.